headshed-dev/headshed-dev.github.io/src/pages/uploadz/docker-desktop-environments.md

 # Install and run a container

-Lets install an application that is a wiki, a place to store and share information, notes, knowledge base, etc.
+Lets install an application that is a wiki, a place in which we may store and share information, notes, knowledge base, etc. but this will be for our own, private and local use for now.

 wiki.js is a modern, lightweight and powerful wiki app built on Node.js, Git and Markdown.
 It runs on the blazing fast Node.js runtime environment to provide a powerful wiki app to document your projects, Git repositories, notes, knowledge base, etc.